Pranav322/git-learning/README.md

 # there are two ways - fetch and merge
 #git fetch - fetch change from remote and then merge
 git merge origin/master

+# git pull - dont fetch and merge , just pull

+but if you have uncommited change in local repository and try to pull there might be conflict  , so aither commit or use stash - we will look at it later
+# there migh tbe merge conflict even when your loca code is modifying the smae code that you are pulling

+# git clone - clone a repository from remote

+# github codespaces

+when you are on your repo , hit . --it will open a cloud based version of your version on vs code , but you dont have terminal access

+---------start git branch now------------------

+git branch - this command will gice list of all current branch

+git branch -M main - this will change our master branch name to main which is common thing nowadays

+git branch <branch name> - will create a new branch git branch -d <branch name> - will delete d and D differ - D will delete no matter what but d will delete safely

+# git -checkout

+git checkout <branch name> - switch to brannch